-3.1 Start by defining a basic specification ('spec') for the product.
+3.1 Define a basic specification (‘spec’) for the product.
 List the features and how they translate into specific requirements.

-3.2 Make sure you have a unique selling proposition ('USP') - a reason for customers to switch over to your product.
+3.2 Make sure you have a unique selling proposition (‘USP’).
+This is a reason for customers to switch to your product.

-- Ask yourself what will make customers choose your product over a rival's.
+- What will make customers choose your product over a rival’s?

 3.3 Plan the design of your product.
 This can be crucial to its success.

-- Use in-house or external designers and get them to sign confidentiality agreements.
+- Get external designers to sign confidentiality agreements.

 3.4 Pencil in a launch date.

-Unless you and a competitor are racing to launch similar products, hitting a particular launch deadline may not be vital.
+Unless you and a competitor are racing to launch similar products, hitting a deadline may not be vital.

-- Plan to launch a pilot version of the product with a few favoured customers, to identify and sort out the inevitable problems before the main launch.
+- Plan to launch a pilot product with a few favoured customers, to identify and fix the inevitable problems before the main launch.

 This also helps you build up your order book before the launch.

-- If you need any approvals or certification (eg for any electrical product), book the product tests.
-Ask if the approvals body can also test your prototype to identify any problems early on.
+- If you need approvals or certification (eg for an electrical product), book the product tests.
+Ask if the approvals body can test your prototype to identify any problems earlier.